compose-x/compose-x-labs/iot/mosquitto-on-edge/README.rst

 Mosquitto configuration
 ------------------------

-Alright, we have all the files and configuration, but where does that go ?
+Alright, we have all the files and configuration, but where does that go?
 We are going to use template files locally, which using `Files Composer`_ we will be able to render at the time our containers get created.
-That avoids storing and hardcoding values that will change based on environment, location and so forth.
-And keep things secret / secure at the same time.
+That avoids storing and hardcoding values that will change based on environment, location, and so forth.
+And keep things secret/secure at the same time.

-First, let's have a look at the bridge.conf.j2 file, which will be used by mosquitto to establish the mqtt bridge.
+First, let's have a look at the bridge.conf.j2 file, which will be used by mosquitto to establish the MQTT bridge.

 .. literalinclude:: ../../iot/mosquitto-on-edge/bridge.conf.j2